CoachThomLamb/WiloAI/README.md

 # Welcome to Wilo the Habit Hound  👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-The example app has been replace by the workout tracking app.
+The example app has been replaced by the workout tracking app.

 This is very early stages.

 I'm Thom Lamb and I built this app to learn Expo and because I love working out.
 I'm hoping to eventually use it to train other people but we will see.

 For now it's just a place for me to work on dev skills and connect with other people who love to build stuff and maybe like to work out as well.
 Thanks for stopping by.